lisocean/Final-Project/README.md

 # Final-Project
-the final project of moblie application dev (music player , finish a litter)
+the final project of moblie application dev (music player , finish a little)